phdonner/phdonner/README.md

 At GitHub I’m currently trying to discover how Git, GitHub and related open-source tools and services could be beneficial in information society construction.

+# 📚

+_GIT GITHUB Programming in 8 Hours, For Beginners_
+by Ray Yao

 ---

 ## WWW pages at GitHub